Hapkowa/vrchat_useful_mod-1/README.md

 - Social refresh button to update friends online/offline
 - Rainbow name borders for friends in your lobby
 - Anti-Shader with custom local block list and server-fetched blacklist with ability to disable fetched list use
+- Ability to send custom invite texts to friends outside and inside of your instance

 Please make sure to install the managed folder correctly!
 (Oculus client is not supported)